travel in Spain?

 are many other activities available:

 Europa, Asturias.
-Also the Balearics and Canary Islands have great hikes.
+The Balearics and Canary Islands also offer great hikes.

-The classic pilgrim's route and a fantastci hiking experience, El Camino de Santiago (The
+The classic pilgrim's route and a fantastic hiking experience, El Camino de Santiago (The

 Way of St James), runs